Huegoxaga/notes/math/probability-statistics.md

     - use group size total minus 1 for sample data
   - Formula for the grouped median - Median = L + (j/f)C
     - L - lower boundary of the class containing the median
-    - j - frequency required to reach the median
+    - j - `(Population Size + 1) / 2` minus cumulative frequency required to reach the median
     - f - frequency of the class containing the median
     - C - Class width